 What are the possible side effects of aliskiren (Tekturna)?

-Stop taking aliskiren and get emergency medical help if you have any of these signs of an allergic reaction: hives; severe stomach pain; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, itching; vomiting, severe stomach pain; dizziness, chest tightness, difficult breathing; swelling of your face, lips, tongue, or throat.

 If you have an allergic reaction to aliskiren you should not take it again.

 Call your doctor at once if you have:

 - a light-headed feeling, like you might pass out;

 - little or no urination;